Asymptotic theory for extreme value generalized additive models: Introduction

 \section{Introduction}

-Generalized Pareto distribution (GPD) is a typical model to express the tail probability of the tail event .
+Generalized Pareto distribution (GPD) is a typical model to express the tail probability of data.
 The extreme value theory (EVT) explains that the GPD can fit the data exceeding some high threshold value.
-The GPD contains two parameters, one characterizes the shape of distribution whereas other can be regarded as scale.
-Smith (1987) and Drees et al. (2004) developed the maximum likelihood method for the shape and scale parameter of GPD and established an asymptotic theory of the maximum likelihood estimator.
+The GPD contains two parameters: one characterizes the distribution shape whereas the other can be regarded as characterizing the scale.
+Smith (1987) and Drees et al. (2004) established the asymptotic theory of the maximum likelihood estimators of shape and scale parameters.